shagu/ShaguDPS/README.md

 /sdps trackall 0       Track all nearby units (0 or 1) /sdps texture 2        Set the statusbar texture (1 to 4) /sdps pastel 0         Use pastel colors (0 or 1)
-/sdps toggle           Toggle visibility of the main window
+/sdps border           Toggle Borderless mode on and off /sdps toggle           Toggle visibility of the main window
 ```